 Who is Brand Registry For?

 Brand Registry is for any Amazon Seller with a Brand that has an actively Registered Trademark with the US Patent and Trademark Office.
-However, if you are an authorized seller you can also be granted Brand Registry by the Brand Owner using this Brand Registry Authorization Template to register on their behalf.
-You can find your Registration number easily by searching the USPTO Trademark Electronic Search System (TESS).
+Note that Amazon is denying sellers the ability to register on behalf of a brand owner.
+Instead, you will need to have the brand create a brand registry account and enroll their brand and then assign those rights to you.
+If you’re registering your own brand, you can find your Registration number easily by searching the USPTO Trademark Electronic Search System (TESS).

 - Select Basic Word Mark Search (New User)